mdn/browsercompat/api.md

     - **next** - ID of next browser version, or null if last
 * **features**
     - **slug** - human-friendly unique identifier
-    - **experimental** - true if property is experimental.
+    - **experimental** - true if feature is experimental.
 Supports beaker icon on MDN, such as
       [run-in value of display property](https://developer.mozilla.org/en-US/docs/Web/CSS/display#Browser_compatibility)
     - **name** - converted to localized text